-Quantitative predictions of biomass ash risks in combustion
+Quantitative predictions of fuel ash risks in combustion

 Numerical simulations for process optimization and fuel quality monitoring.

-✔ Predict quantitatively ash related risks for solid fuels including low quality coals, variable agro-fuels and wastes
+✔ Predict ash behaviour for solid fuels including low quality coals, variable agro-fuels and wastes

-✔ Assess the reliability with challenging quality sources, in multi-fuel combustion and gasification plants
+✔ Assess challenging quality sources, in multi-fuel thermal plants

-✔ Support the value chain: fuel procurement, plant design and retrofit, O&M troubleshooting, operations
+✔ Support the value chain: procurement, plant design, O&M, maximizing the fuel portfolio

 ✔ Improve fuel awareness and communication, visualizing fuel data for any user groups.

-No fuel is ever the same: ash depends on the species but also the part of the plant considered, the soil composition, the fertilization and harvesting practises, and in case of a waste, the sorting process and trace elements.
-Therefore specific modeling is needed to evaluate each fuel.
+No fuel is ever the same: for biomass, ash depends on the species but also the part of the plant considered, the soil composition, the fertilization and harvesting practises; in case of a waste, the sorting process and trace elements.
+Therefore specific modeling is needed to evaluate each fuel batch.

 Fuel screening and design